• Skip to main content

 In addition, there is an art and photography gallery onboard.
 The art gallery offers a huge collection of artworks, usually auctioned to interested passengers at receptions offering free champagne.
 There are over 1000 pieces of art on rotating display, from modern to classic.

-While the quirky artwork always caught my eye, I also was drawn to the many glass pieces.
-These are some of my favorites located in various stairwell corners.
+While the quirky artwork always caught my eye, I was also drawn to the many glass pieces.
+These are some of my favourites located in various stairwell corners.

 Bizarre artwork onboard a Royal Caribbean ship